 In Back to the Future II, Doc Brown arrives at Marty’s doorstep with terrible news from the future.
 Marty’s future son will be a patsy in a bank robbery – a catalyst in a chain of events that will ruin future Marty and his future family.
 So Marty and Doc (along with Marty’s then-girlfriend-future-wife Jennifer) jump back in the Dolorean to fix the errors in time.

 Writers too try to fix errors in time.
-But since we don’t have a time machine, we fix errors by writing more instead of correcting the original.
+But since we don’t have a time machine, we fix errors by writing more instead of correcting the original, faulty structures.
 Writing is different than speaking.
 When I, figuratively, put my foot in my mouth, I can’t travel back in time and remove the words I’ve said.
 When writing, I can remove those words.

 Many writers choose to add more in an effort to explain or justify.
-The more effective solution is to go back to fix.
+The more effective solution is to "go back in time" (go back to earlier paragraphs or chapters) to fix the problems.
 More is not always better.
 In fact, more is usually worse.
 In Thinking Fourth Dimensionally, I wrote about If-Then statements’ cause and effect on time.
 In Grammatical Time Travel I detailed how verb tenses can create grammatical time travel.
 In conjunction with both of those ideas, I want to take a look at how syntax – specifically word and clause order – affects chronology.